brainbugfix/threema/README.md

 The node requires the Threema SDK (https://gateway.threema.ch/en/developer/sdk-python) to be installed as well as a gateway account (https://gateway.threema.ch/en).

 Only e2e encryption/decryption is supported!
-The nodes is tested with the Python SDK but it should also work with the other SDK's as long as they have the same input parameters in the same order.
+It is required to use the Python SDK.

 For detaild description, see the documentation of the individual nodes and the provided examples.